 My son asked me to write a memoir-type of post regarding my earliest recollections of watching baseball.
 To accommodate this request we have to go back to circa-1955.
 I would have been seven years old at the time.

 As you read, take into account that I have done no research to determine if the facts are correct.
 These are my memories only, stemming from the mid-fifties and manifesting themselves here in 2007.

-My interest in baseball, I am sure, came from my father who constantly listened to the Toronto Maple Leafs of the International League broadcasts over AM radio 590 CKEY (now the FAN) in Toronto and their cross-lake rivals the Buffalo Bisons on 55 WGR.
+My interest in baseball, I am sure, came from my father who constantly listened to the Toronto Maple Leafs baseball team of the International League broadcasts over AM radio 590 CKEY (now the FAN) in Toronto and their cross-lake rivals the Buffalo Bisons on 55 WGR.